Al otro lado del muro: Production

 The series was confirmed during Telemundo's upfront for the 2017-2018 television season.
 The production concluded on February 8, 2018.

 Casting

-In Octobre 2017, it was announced Marjorie de Sousa had signed with Telemundo to be one of the main protagonists in the series.
+In October 2017, it was announced Marjorie de Sousa had signed with Telemundo to be one of the main protagonists in the series.
 This would be the first appearance of Marjorie de Sousa with Telemundo, after acting for Venevisión and having formed part of the company Televisa for several years.
 On October 16, 2017, Litzy was confirmed as part of the main cast after three years in Señora Acero.
 The next day Gabriel Porras was confirmed as the protagonist.
 According to the People en Español magazine, the telenovela will star 6 actors of whom three are already known and who would be debuting as protagonists: Uriel del Toro, Guillermo Iván and Adriana Barraza who have previously acted in productions for Telemundo.

 Promotion

 The first trailer of the series was shown on January 2, 2018.